corwinc/fe-challenge/README.md

 ## Goal

 The goal is to create an application that allows users to easily label transaction data.
-Specifically, please write an SPA (single page application) to the given backend, one that allows rapid manual tagging of transactions with labels.
+Specifically, please write a SPA (single page application) to the given backend, one that allows rapid manual tagging of transactions with labels.

 ## Logistics

 * This is a one week take home challenge
 * Please fork the repository and hand in your version the day before your interview (either a link to a public code base or tarball)
-* We will review the code and so that when we meet live we can discuss the discuss your solution together.
+* We will review the code so that when we meet live we can discuss the discuss your solution together.
 * Please timebox the challenge to 4 hours, the point is not to have a perfect solution.

-## Contraints
+## Constraints

 * The transactions can have from 0 to n labels.
 * If possible, use React with Typescript.